Protests in Tunisia after journalist sets himself on fire

-TUNIS, Tunisia (AP) - The death of a Tunisian journalist who set himself on fire to protest economic problems in the North African nation has prompted a protest that led to clashes with police.
+TUNIS, Tunisia (AP) - The death of a Tunisian journalist who set himself on fire to protest economic problems in the North African nation has prompted a protest that led to clashes with police and nationwide concern.

 Journalist Abderrak Zorgui posted a video online before his self-immolation in the struggling provincial city of Kasserine describing his desperation and calling for revolt.
-He expressed frustration at unemployment and unfulfilled promises of Tunisia’s 2011 Arab Spring revolution.
+He expressed frustration at unemployment and the unfulfilled promises of Tunisia’s 2011 Arab Spring revolution.

 Authorities said Zorgui died of his injuries Monday soon after being taken to the hospital.

-His actions prompted a protest Monday night in Kasserine that degenerated into violence, with police firing tear gas to disperse protesters who blocked roads and threw stones.
-Interior Ministry spokesman Sofiane Zaag said Tuesday that several people were injured and several arrested.
+His actions prompted a protest Monday night in Kasserine that degenerated into violence, with police firing tear gas to disperse protesters who blocked roads and threw stones at police.
+Interior Ministry spokesman Sofiane Zaag said Tuesday that six police officers were injured and several people arrested in the protest.

+A similar self-immolation - by a street vendor lamenting unemployment, corruption and repression - led to nationwide protests fueled by social media that brought down Tunisia’s long-time authoritarian president in 2011.
+That ushered in democracy for Tunisia and unleashed similar movements around the Arab world.

+Zorgui’s funeral was being held Tuesday in Kasserine, which has come to symbolize Tunisia’s economic problems and social tensions.
+Unemployment and poverty are high, and the area has struggled for years against extremists in the nearby mountains who are linked to al-Qaida and the Islamic State group.

 Copyright © 2018 The Washington Times, LLC.